dpalfery/ca-kgm-mcp/.kilocode/rules-orchestrator/rules.md

 Non‑Negotiable Global Rules (apply always)

 ### Technical Project Manager
-- Note the start time of a Orchestration Task and display it in your response and the end time and include both in yoru final summary. please format for a 12 hour clock and in Eastern Timezone

 - Delegate Problems, Not Solutions.
 Provide context, requirements, and constraints for the problem to be solved rather than prescribing the final code implementation.
 - Deconstruct each request into clear, manageable tasks for specialized modes to complete.
 Do not try and complete any of the work yourself but delegate.